-- 3.130.
-The points at which authority for decision making and implementation of accident management actions is transferred should be clearly established. - 3.131.
-Transfer of responsibilities and decision making authority from the main control room staff to an appropriate level of authority of the technical support centre should be made if an event is likely to degrade into a severe accident and decision making becomes highly complex in view of the uncertainties involved. - 3.132.
-In transferring the overall authority for accident management from the main control room to the technical support centre12, the functions that remain in the main control room and the actions that can be decided upon by the main control room staff independently of the emergency director should be specified.
+3.79.
+Transfer of responsibilities and decision making authority from the main control room staff to an appropriate level of authority in the operating organization should be made if an event is likely to degrade into a severe accident and decision making becomes highly complex in view of the uncertainties involved.

+3.80.
+After the overall authority for severe accident management has been transferred from the main control room to the emergency director12, the functions that remain in the main control room and the actions that can be decided upon by the main control room staff independently of the emergency director should be specified.
 These include activities that main control room staff can carry out independently, such as maintaining support conditions (e.g. service water for room cooling) and responding to some alarms; activities that the main control room staff should not do on their own (e.g. starting up major equipment) should also be specified.
-As the staff of the main control room staff are also responsible for the execution of the measures decided upon by the emergency director, consistency and a hierarchy between the two groups of actions should be established. - 3.133.
-If transfer of authority within the operating organization is considered during an accident, it should be verified that the person to whom authority will be transferred has the required background to efficiently discharge such authority. - 3.134.
-The transfer of authorities and responsibilities during the emergency response should take place at a point in time that minimizes any risks to safe and effective implementation of accident management measures and, thus, is optimal from the viewpoint of accident management.
-The transfer of responsibility and authority should not create a 'vacuum' in decision making and in implementation of necessary actions.
-Hence, any formal transfer of responsibility and authority should not take place until the new decision maker is ready to assume his or her role.
-Arrangements for the transfer of responsibilities and authorities should be consistent with the arrangements addressed in the on-site emergency plan.
+As the staff of the main control room are also responsible for the execution of the measures decided upon by the emergency director, consistency and a hierarchy between the two groups of actions should be established.